danieltuzes/pip_package_demo/README.md

 *3: as a result, out_data ends up in site-packages
 *4: The folder `.conda/envs/envname` can be obtained by resoloving `sys.exec_prefix`

+### MANIFEST.in

+This was files can be also put into the package but for sdist only.
+Even for sdist, when installing, these files are not copied to the site-package or environment's data folder.
+To install these files too,
+you need to put the data files to be installed into the source folder `pmdemo` and edit `setup.py` to include package data.

 ### Create the package distribution files